h5p/h5p-contribution-docs/en/docker-webserver.md

 * You can easily wipe the installation and start over if something went wrong.
 * It's requires fewer resources and maintenance than running Drupal in virtual machine.

-### Install docker
+### Installing docker
 Go to https://docs.docker.com/install/ and install Docker for your system.
 It is convenient to configure docker so that you can run ``docker`` as a normal user and don't have to use ``sudo`` every time.

-### Prepare local directory
+### Preparing the local data directory
-To develop h5p libraries in the docker container you need to be able to modify files inside the running container.
-The way docker does this is to mount "volumes" to paths in your file system.
+To develop H5P libraries in the Docker container you need to be able to modify files inside the running container.
+The way Docker does this is to mount "volumes" to paths in your file system.
 You can think of a volume as a symlink between a directory in your local file system and a directory in the container.

-The local directory must be write-accessible to the user ``www-data`` of the Drupal container and you must still be able write its contents from your development user account.
+Drupal stores all H5P data (content and libraries) in ```/var/www/html/sites/default/files```.
+You have to mount this path to a local directory. **The local directory must be write-accessible** to the user ``www-data`` of the Drupal container and **you must still be able write its contents from your development user account.** To achieve this execute the following from the command line:

-Note: You can use the username ``www-data`` only if it is known to your local system.
-Alternatively, you can use ``33:33``, which is the user id of ``www-data`` inside the container.

 ```
 mkdir files
-sudo chown www-data:www-data files
 sudo chmod -R 777 files
 ```

-### Fetch and run container
+### Running the container
-Navigate to the directory in which you've created the ``files`` directory and execute this command:
+Navigate to the directory in which you've created the ``files`` directory and execute this command to fetch the container from the Docker Hub and execute it:
 ```
-sudo docker run --name drupaldev -d -p 8080:80 -v `pwd`/files:/var/www/sites/default/files -t wadmiraal/drupal:7
+sudo docker run --name drupaldev -d -p 8080:80 -v `pwd`/files:/var/www/html/sites/default/files -t sr258/drupal-h5p-docker
 ```

-This will get the container from the Docker Hub and execute it.
-We don't use the official Drupal 7 image, because mounting a volume to the path ``/var/www/sites/default/files`` causes permission issues when using it.
-(The path is created as root user before Drupal is installed and is thus not write-accessible for the www-data user.)

-### Access the container and configure H5P.
+### Accessing the container and configure H5P.
 You can access drupal at http://localhost:8080 (username: admin, password: admin)

-Now it's time to setup H5P as you normally would.

-### Develop in the files directory
+Your first step should be to enable the "H5P development mode" and "library development directory" in the settings (see http://localhost:8080/node#overlay=admin/config/system/h5p).

+## Developing H5P libraries
 You can now develop your libraries in the directory ``files/h5p/development`` on your local machine.
 All changes will be automatically synced to the docker container.

-### Stop the container
+### Stopping the container
+To stop the container and remove it from memory, execute the command below.
+If you restart it later, its execution state will be restored.
 ```
 sudo docker stop drupaldev
 ```
-This command will stop the container and remove it from memory, but not from disk.
-If you restart it later, its execution state will be restored.

-### Restart the stopped container
+### Restarting the stopped container
+To restart a stopped container execute this command:
 ```
 sudo docker restart drupaldev
 ```

-### Completely remove the container
+### Completely removing the container
-If you want to wipe the whole Drupal container:
+If you want to wipe the whole Drupal container (and all data inside), execute:
 ```
 sudo docker rm drupaldev
 ```
-This will not remove the files in the ``files`` directory, as docker volumes are designed to be persistent independent of container lifetime.
+This will not remove the files in the ``files`` directory, as Docker volumes are designed to be persistent independent of container lifetime.